 The Annual Corporate Conference

 Open exclusively to CFR’s corporate members, the Corporate Conference provides candid, executive-level dialogue on pressing issues affecting the private sector.
-Executives from member companies share their expertise in conference panels and breakout sessions.
+Experts, including executives from member companies, share their knowledge and insight in conference panels and breakout sessions.

 Examples of fellow briefings include a one-on-one meeting with the firm’s chief economist, a small briefing to C-suite executives on cybersecurity, and a company-wide conference call on global trade sanctions.